 Stephanie and Professor Rebecca Probert's Child and Family Law Quarterly (CFLQ) article on the content of civil marriage ceremonies has led to a change in practice within the Registration Service.
 Her work on wedding celebrancy prompted the Wedding Celebrancy Commission to amend its Professional Standards – Couples Ceremonies, and her two CFLQ articles about this project informed barristers' arguments in the 'humanist wedding' case, Harrison and others v Secretary of State for Justice EWHC 2096, which was heard in the Administrative Division of the High Court in July 2020.

-Stephanie's work on weddings and celebrancy is cited 18 times in the Law Commission's Getting Married: A Consultation Paper on Weddings Law, and she received a personal invitation to act as a consultee.
-Her body of work on weddings and celebrancy, which comprised an Impact Case Study in REF 2021, may therefore influence a change in the law of England and Wales.
+Stephanie's work on weddings and celebrancy is cited 19 times,and she is quoted three times, in the Law Commission's Celebrating Marriage: A New Weddings Law, so her body of work on weddings and celebrancy might influence a change in the law of England and Wales.